 - Cutting thin slices and placing them on affected skin areas.

-Excess uric acid and a rich diet based on animal proteins and derivatives since it accelerates the removal of uric acid and other waste elements.
+3. Excess uric acid and a rich diet based on animal proteins and derivatives accelerate the removal of uric acid and other waste elements.

-Weight loss, because they comprise very few calories and produce a certain feeling of satiety.
+4. Weight loss because they comprise very few calories and produce a certain feeling of satiety.

-Diabetes, because of their low carbohydrate content while providing a certain amount of vitamins and minerals.
+5. Diabetes, because of their low carbohydrate content while providing certain vitamins and minerals.

 Warning

 Cucumbers are somewhat indigestible and may not be well tolerated by those suffering from dyspepsia or weak stomachs.
 The fact that they are usually eaten green contributes to this problem.
-To improve tolerance, they should be well chewed, and specimens that are too green and bitter should be avoided.
+They should be well chewed to improve tolerance, and specimens that are too green and bitter should be avoided.
 They should always be peeled.

-- Raw – Cucumbers are usually eaten this way.
+- Raw—Cucumbers are usually eaten this way.
 Since they are harvested unripe, they must be well chewed to prevent indigestion.
 They may be consumed in a salad with oil and lemon or blended with tomato and other vegetables to make gazpacho.
-They should be peeled to avoid pesticide residue if they have not been organically grown.
+They should be peeled to avoid pesticide residue if they are not organically grown.

 - Cooked – They may be baked with cheese, used in soups, or cooked with other vegetables.

-- Pickled – A particular type of more miniature cucumber is prepared in salt and vinegar to preserve them.
+- Pickled—Pickles are prepared in salt and vinegar to preserve a particular type of miniature cucumber.
 Because of these two products, pickles are rather unhealthful.

 REFERENCES

-George D. Pamplona-Roger, M.D.
+- George D. Pamplona-Roger, M.D.
 “Encyclopedia of Foods and Their Healing Power.”
 George D. Pamplona-Roger, M.D.
 Encyclopedia of Foods and Their Healing Power.
 Trans.
 Annette Melgosa.
 Vol. 2.
 Chai Wan: Editorial Safeliz, 2005.
 339, 340.
 Print.
+[Health benefits of cucumbers]